-At August 31, 2023, one shareholder held more than 10% of the fund's outstanding shares.
-The shareholder, American Funds 2030 Target Date Retirement Fund, held aggregate ownership of 11% of the fund's outstanding shares.
-CRMC is the investment adviser to American Funds 2030 Target Date Retirement Fund.
+At November 30, 2023, three shareholders held more than 10% of the fund's outstanding shares.
+The three shareholders were American Funds 2025 Target Date Retirement Fund, American Funds 2030 Target Date Retirement Fund and American Funds 2035 Target Date Retirement Fund with aggregate ownership of the fund's outstanding shares of 18%, 18% and 13%, respectively.
+CRMC is the investment adviser to the three target date retirement funds.

-Amount less than one thousand.
+[†] Amount less than one thousand.